Risk Estimation in a Markov Cost Process: Lower and Upper Bounds: Introduction

 \section{Introduction}

-In a traditional discounted reinforcement learning (RL) problem \cite{BertsekasT96,sutton2018reinforcement}, the objective is to maximize the value function, which is the expected value of the infinite-horizon cumulative discounted reward.
-However, optimizing the expected value may not be appealing in several practical applications.
-For instance, in the financial domain, strategists would like to consider the risk of investments.
-Similarly, in the transportation domain, road users would be sensitive to the variations in the delay incurred and would especially like to avoid a large delay that may occur infrequently.
+In a traditional discounted reinforcement learning (RL) problem \citep{BertsekasT96,sutton2018reinforcement}, the objective is to maximize the value function, which is the expected value of the infinite-horizon cumulative discounted reward.
+However, optimizing only the expected value is not appealing in several practical applications.
+For instance, in the financial domain, strategists like to consider the risk of investments.
+Similarly, in transportation, road users are sensitive to the variations in the delay incurred and would especially like to avoid a large delay even if it occurs infrequently.
 Risk-sensitive RL addresses such applications by incorporating a risk measure in the optimization process, either in the objective or as a constraint.

-Going beyond the expected value, two well-known risk measures are Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR) \cite{rockafellar2000optimization}.
-For a Cumulative Distribution Function (CDF) $F,$ the VaR $v_\alpha(F)$ and CVaR $c_\alpha(F)$ at a given level $\alpha \in (0,1)$ is defined by
+Going beyond the expected value, three well-known risk measures are variance, Value-at-Risk (VaR) and Conditional Value-at-Risk (CVaR) \cite{rockafellar2000optimization}.
+For a Cumulative Distribution Function (CDF) $\cF,$ the VaR $v_\alpha(\cF)$ and CVaR $c_\alpha(\cF)$ at a given level $\alpha \in (0,1)$ is defined by

-where $X \sim F.$ From the above, it is apparent that $v_\alpha(F)$ is a certain quantile of CDF $F.$ For a continuous distribution $F,$ $v_\alpha(F)=F^{-1}(\alpha)$, while CVaR can be equivalently written as $c_\alpha(F) = \E[ X \mid X \ge v_\alpha(X)]$ for $X \sim F.$ In words, CVaR is the expected value of $X$, conditioned on the event that $X$ exceeds the VaR.
+where $X \sim \cF.$ From the above, it is apparent that $v_\alpha(\cF)$ is a certain quantile of the CDF $\cF.$ For a continuous distribution $\cF,$ $v_\alpha(\cF) = \cF^{-1}(\alpha)$, while CVaR can be equivalently written as $c_\alpha(\cF) = \E[ X \mid X \ge v_\alpha(X)]$ for $X \sim \cF.$ In words, CVaR is the expected value of $X$, conditioned on the event that $X$ exceeds the VaR.
 Choosing a $\alpha$ close to $1$ and taking $X$ as modeling the losses of a financial position, CVaR can be understood as the expected loss given that losses have exceeded a certain threshold (specified by a quantile).
-In financial domain, CVaR is preferred over VaR because CVaR is a coherent risk measure \cite{artzner1999coherent}, while VaR is not.
+In the financial domain, CVaR is preferred over VaR because CVaR is a coherent risk measure \cite{artzner1999coherent}, while VaR is not.
 In particular, with VaR as the risk measure, diversification can cause an increase in the risk as indicated by VaR -- an attribute that is not desirable in a financial risk measure.